-Organization Credit Card:
+Organization Credit Card

-The Charter School utilizes a credit card issued by the Bank of America for purchases related to the Charter School's activity.
+The Charter School utilizes a credit card issued by United Bank for purchases related to the Charter School's activity.
 The credit card is issued in the name of the Charter School with a combined credit limit of \$30,000 and is considered to be unsecured.

-11. CONCENTRATIONS:
+12. CONCENTRATIONS:

-Revenues:
+Revenues

-The Charter School receives public funds from the DC government based on the number of students they enroll according to the Uniform Per Student Funding Formula developed by the Mayor and City Council.
+The Charter School receives public funds from the District of Columbia based on the number of students they enroll according to the Uniform Per Student Funding Formula developed by the Mayor and City Council.
 This per pupil allocation, at times, is supplemented with extra funds for students with special needs.
-During the years ended June 30, 2016 and 2015, ninety-seven percent (97%) and ninety-nine percent (99%), respectively, of total support was received from the District of Columbia in the form of per pupil funding.
+During the years ended June 30, 2017 and 2016, eighty-three percent (83%) and ninety-seven percent (97%), respectively, of total support was received from the District of Columbia in the form of per pupil funding.